lynleyaldridge/webpage/content/post/2021-02-08-experimenting-with-sql-in-r-markdown-more-advanced-queries/index.en.markdown

 ## [1] 0
 ```

-The table has been created, and currently contains zero records.
 We now populate this table with the unique albums found in the charts table (we could just as easily have done this from the sales table).

 ```r